 What are the rules for dogs in Croatia?

 When entering Croatia with your dog, your pet is required to have a microchip and a pet passport which indicates that they have been vaccinated against rabies and have a clean bill of health.
+You should also keep your dog on a leash at all times.

-- What is the National Animal of Croatia?
+- What is the Croatian National Animal?

 - The Most Amazing 10-Day Croatia Itinerary